Top E-commerce Marketing Strategy Fails and How to Avoid Them

 Astonishingly, almost 50% of businesses report having no formal digital marketing strategy, although they are still carrying out digital marketing.
 This does make sense, however, when you consider that research also shows 44% of businesses had no overall marketing strategy.
 After all, if there is no overall strategy to bring the digital marketing plan into line with, creating a digital marketing strategy is pretty difficult!

 This is a huge mistake, however, because no great business will be successful in marketing without a strategy, let alone an e-commerce business.
-Not only because it will come across unforeseen obstacles, but also because in the current digital age, everything is updating seemingly every second.
+Not only because it will come across unforeseen obstacles but also because, in the current digital age, everything is seemingly updating every second.
 Not checking E-commerce marketing stats every once in a while will result in a wrong assessment of the current situation, affecting your business.

 Therefore, make sure you have a plan to go by.
-In fact, make sure to have not only a plan A but plans B-Z in place, so that for every failed or inefficient plan there will be another tactic ready to deal with the ever-changing landscape you are working in.
+In fact, make sure to have not only a plan A but plans B-Z in place so that for every failed or inefficient plan, there will be another tactic ready to deal with the ever-changing landscape you are working in.
 This article has a great step-by-step guide to creating a marketing strategy for your business, whether in the e-commerce niche or another industry.

 3. Having No Content Marketing Plan

-Content marketing, when done well, can build your brand’s image, develop your customer base, establish credibility and create trust.
-All of this translates into more sales, more revenue and ultimately business success.
-If you’d like some inspiration from brands who do this well, check out Best Buy’s informative PC buying guide, or ModCloth’s stunning online galleries.
+Content marketing, when done well, can build your brand’s image, develop your customer base, establish credibility, and create trust.
+All of this translates into more sales, more revenue, and ultimately business success.
+If you’d like some inspiration from brands who do this well, check out Best Buy’s informative PC buying guide or ModCloth’s stunning online galleries.

 4. Not Knowing Your Customers